Fasci Siciliani: Initial success

-On May 21–22, 1893, a congress was held in Palermo attended by 500 delegates from nearly 90 leagues and socialist circles.
+From that moment on the dynamics of the movement started to change; no longer the workers and craftsmen in the urban centres, but rather the peasants became the driving force behind the organisation.
+The centre of gravity moved from the city to the countryside.
+On 21–22 May 1893, a congress was held in Palermo attended by 500 delegates from nearly 90 leagues and socialist circles.
 A Central Committee was elected, composed of nine members: Giacomo Montalto for the province of Trapani, Nicola Petrina for the province of Messina, Giuseppe De Felice Giuffrida for the province of Catania, Luigi Leone for the province of Siracusa, Antonio Licata for the province of Agrigento, Agostino Lo Piano Pomar for the province of Caltanissetta, Rosario Garibaldi Bosco, Nicola Barbato and Bernardino Verro for the province of Palermo.
 The Congress decided that all Leagues were obliged to join the Italian Workers' Party (Partito dei Lavoratori Italiani), the predecessor of the PSI.

-In July 1893 a peasant conference at Corleone drafted model agrarian contracts for labourers, sharecroppers and tenants and presented them to the landowners.
+On 31 July 1893 a peasant conference at Corleone drafted model agrarian contracts for labourers, sharecroppers and tenants and presented them to the landowners.
 When those refused to negotiate, a strike against landowners and against state taxes broke out over a large part of western Sicily.
 The so-called Patti di Corleone (Corleone Covenants), are considered by historians to be the first trade union collective contract in capitalist Italy.
-In September, the state authorities intervened and some of the landowners were persuaded to capitulate.
-Elsewhere the strike continued until November 1893.
-Railwaymen of Catania and Palermo, the sulphur-miners and many other workers followed their example winning higher wages or better working conditions.
+In September, state authorities stepped in, and some landowners were persuaded to concede.
+In other areas, however, the strike persisted until November.
+The peasants' success proved contagious.
+That autumn, railway workers in Catania and Palermo, sulphur miners in the provinces of Caltanissetta, Enna and Agrigento, and numerous smaller labour groups followed suit, securing higher wages or improved working conditions.

-In October 1893, a congress of miners was held in Grotte in the Province of Agrigento which was attended by some 1,500 people, including workers and small producers.
-The miners demanded that the minimum age to be raised to 14 years for those who worked in the sulfur mines, the decrease of working hours and setting a minimum wage.
-Small producers demanded measures to avoid exploitation by large owners.
+In October 1893, a congress of miners was held in Grotte, a sulfur-mining town in the province of Agrigento, which was attended by some 1,500 people, including workers and small producers in the sulfur mines.
+The miners demanded that the minimum age to be raised to 14 years for those who worked in the mines, the decrease of working hours and setting a minimum wage.
+Small producers demanded measures to avoid exploitation by large owners who controlled the storage market and pocketed all the profits.
 The minimum-age measure was meant to improve the situation for the carusi, minors that worked in conditions of near-slavery that sparked public outrage and inspired many complaints.

-The successful struggle convinced the Sicilian ruling elite that the "upheaval" had to be stopped.
-They were seized by panic and some even demanded the closing of all schools to halt the spread of subversive doctrines.
-Prefects and frightened local councils bombarded Rome with requests for the immediate suppression of the Fasci.
-Despite the heavy pressure from the King, the army and conservative circles in Rome, however, Giolitti would neither treat strikes – which were not illegal – as a crime nor dissolve the Fasci nor authorise the use of firearms against popular demonstrations.
-His policy was “to allow these economic struggles to resolve themselves through amelioration of the condition of the workers” and not to interfere in the process.